Seán Kyne: Politics

 He lost his seat at the 2020 general election.
 He was nominated to the Seanad by Taoiseach Leo Varadkar, to fill a vacancy caused by the election of Frank Feighan to the Dáil.
 On 31 March 2020, Kyne was elected to Seanad Éireann at the 2020 election on the Cultural and Educational Panel.
 He continued to serve as Minister of State until the formation of a new government on 27 June 2020.

 On 26 June 2024, Kyne was appointed leader of the Fine Gael Seanad group and as deputy Seanad leader by Taoiseach Simon Harris, following Regina Doherty's election as an MEP.

 On 12 February 2025, Kyne was appointed Leader of the Seanad by the Taoiseach on recommendation of the Tánaiste Simon Harris, becoming the first officeholder from Galway.
+On his appointment, Kyne set out his intention as Seanad Leader to focus "on several areas, including increasing the use of and visibility of An Ghaeilge, both in the Seanad and Irish society."

+On 22 February 2026, Kyne was selected to contest the 2026 Galway West by-election.
+Having placed second on first preferences, he secured the seat on the 11th count, after winning over 4,200 transfers from the eliminated Labour Party candidate, allowing him to pass the Independent Ireland candidate Noel Thomas.